riccjohn/osr-tools/README.md

     <a href="https://necroticgnome.com/">
       <img
         style="width: 200px"
-        alt="For use with Old School Essentials"
+        alt="Designed for use with Old-School Essentials"
         src="docs/images/use-with-OSE.png"
       />
     </a>